-Nathan Kauffman is assistant vice president and Omaha Branch executive with the Federal Reserve Bank of Kansas City.
-In this role, he serves as the Bank’s regional economist and representative in the state of Nebraska, recruits and works closely with the Branch’s board of directors, and is responsible for briefing the Kansas City Fed’s president – a member of the Federal Open Market Committee – on economic and business activity in the state.
+Nathan Kauffman is vice president and Omaha Branch executive with the Federal Reserve Bank of Kansas City.
+In his role as the Bank’s lead economist and representative in the state of Nebraska, Nathan provides strategic direction and oversight for the Omaha Branch, regional research, and economic outreach throughout the state.
+He serves as a local connection to the nation’s central bank and is responsible for briefing the Kansas City Fed’s president – a member of the Federal Open Market Committee – on regional economic and business activity.

-Nathan joined the Federal Reserve in 2012 and served as an economist in the Regional Affairs Department at the Omaha Branch before being named Branch Executive in 2013.
+Nathan joined the Federal Reserve in 2012.
 He received his Ph.D. in economics from Iowa State University.
 Prior to receiving his Ph.D., Nathan spent three years in Bosnia and Herzegovina coordinating agricultural economic development projects.

 Nathan lives in Omaha with his wife and four children.